natashamcintyre/leapyear/README.md

 3. I also realised that I never did any git commits (which I would like to aim to do just before every new test, or after if that is more appropriate)

 4. Should I be including more pseudocode in my .rb file?

+Many thanks in advance for reviewing my process.